GageBergmann/spring-2021-assignment-1/README.md

 The JSON file contains coordinates, indices, and colors for 4 layers (buildings, water, parks, surface).
 The building layer also contains normals for each vertex.
 You can download a zip file with a sample json [here](https://fmiranda.me/courses/cs425-spring-2021/city.json.zip).

+The `coordinates` array consists of a list of all the vertices for that particular layer.
+The `indices` array contains the indices of the vertices used to render triangles via `glDrawElements`.
+That is, starting from the first element in the indices array, every three values correspond to indices of vertices that make a triangle in the triangle mesh.

 ```javascript
 {
     'buildings':